Track your progress

 from this?

-Did you know our bodies naturally filter and detox every single day, if you have a functioning liver and kidneys, its likely a detox is not necessary or even beneficial for you.
+Did you know our bodies naturally filter and detox every single day?
+If you have a functioning liver and kidneys, it's likely a detox is not necessary or even beneficial for you.

-These can help to remind you of social media’s unrealistic beauty standards
+These can help to remind you of social media’s unrealistic beauty standards.

 Parody accounts drive home the idea that entire teams of professionals are needed to create the images that we unfairly compare ourselves too.

-The Hot Cross Bun Model shows how thoughts, emotions, physical feelings and behaviours all interact with each other in one situation.
+The hot cross bun model shows how thoughts, emotions, physical feelings and behaviours all interact with each other in one situation.
 In some cases, a vicious cycle can be formed, with unhelpful behaviours triggering negative thoughts.

 Kim’s thoughts/images